Shearon Harris Nuclear Power Plant: Refurbished generator from Three Mile Island

-Units 2 & 3
+Units 2 and 3

 On February 19, 2008 Progress filed an application with the Nuclear Regulatory Commission (NRC) for a Combined Construction and Operating License (COL).
 It seeks to build two 1,100 MWe Westinghouse AP1000 pressurized water reactors.
 Although the NRC had already certified the AP1000 design, the application review was expected to take about 36 months.
 The new reactors would not be operational before 2018.

 Expansion of the plant would require raising the water level of Harris Lake by 20 feet, decreasing the size of Wake County's largest park, with the Cape Fear River as a backup water source.